 - If the practice establishes that this is not an error on the practices part, check against the provided list of medications classed by the Practice as urgent.

-- If the prescription is deemed to be urgent, explain to the patient that it will be ready by 6pm that day, if the request is deemed not to be urgent the patient will be informed the request will be ready within 72 hours and that this will have no detriment to their health.
+- If the prescription is deemed to be urgent, explain to the patient that it will be ready by 6pm that day, if the request is deemed not to be urgent the patient will be informed the request will be ready within 5 working days and that this will have no detriment to their health.

 - Patients who repeatedly request their prescriptions on an urgent basis will receive a letter warning them that they must comply with the Practice’s Policy or potentially face removal from the Practice.